mattbnz/web-matt/content/w/2023-goals.md

 ### Consulting

-I'm keen to balance my time between consulting and product development, because I see consulting as a mechanism by which to learn more about and explore a variety of businesses and problem spaces while delivering value to those engaging me.
 Based on my background and experience, I plan to target my consulting across three areas:

 1. Leadership - building and growing operationally focused software teams following SRE/devops principles.
 A typical engagement may involve helping a client establish a new SRE/devops practice, or strengthening the structure and processes in their existing team.